For what saith the Scripture that Abraham believed God

 ‘Thy faith hath saved thee, we do not understand Him to say absolutely that those who have

-that He spoke this utterance, who kept the law and lived blamelessly, who wanted only faith in the
+alone that He spoke this utterance, who kept the law and lived blamelessly, who wanted only

-Lord.
-No one, then, can be a believer and at the same time be licentious; but though he quit the
+faith in the Lord.
+No one, then, can be a believer and at the same time be licentious; but though

 St. Clement of Alexandria, The Stromata, 6:14

-“Terrible in good truth is the judgment, and terrible the things announced.
-The kingdom of heaven
+in good truth is the judgment, and terrible the things announced.
+The kingdom

 is set before us, and everlasting fire is prepared.
-How then, some one will say, are we to escape the
+How then, someone will say, are we to escape

-fire?
+the fire?
 And how to enter into the kingdom?
 I was an hungered, He says, and ye gave Me meat.
-Learn

-hence the way; there is here no need of allegory, but to fulfil what is said.
-I was an hungered, and ye
+Learn hence the way; there is here no need of allegory, but to fulfill what is said.
+I hungered, and

-gave Me meat; I was thirsty, and ye gave Me drink; I was a stranger, and ye took Me in; naked, and
+ye gave Me meat; I was thirsty, and ye gave Me drink; I was a stranger, and ye took Me in;

-ye clothed Me; I was sick, and ye visited Me; I was in prison, and ye came unto Me.
-These things if
+naked, and ye clothed Me; I was sick, and ye visited Me; I was in prison, and ye came unto Me.

-thou do, thou shall reign together with Him; but if thou do them not, thou shalt be condemned.
-At
+These things if thou do, thou shall reign together with Him; but if thou do them not, thou shalt be

 St. Cyril of Jerusalem, Catechetical Lectures, 15:26

-“Now we have a woven work, when faith and action go together.
-Let none suppose me to be
+we have a woven work, when faith and action go together.
+Let none suppose me to

 misguided, in that I made at first a threefold division, each part containing four, and afterwards a